elgaEraW/pathfinder/README.md

 This is a visualization of path finding algorithm.
-Currently it has only Dijkstra's Algorithm
+Currently it has only Dijkstra's Algorithm.
+The live version is available at: https://pathvisualizerdij.netlify.app/ Since it is a Prograssive Web App, you can install it on the device also.
+Click on the + sign on the top right corner of the url bar to install it.
+It is also available at : https://info.progressiveapp.store/pwa/Path-Finder-Visualizer

 To run the app, run following commands after cloning:<br>
   &nbsp;&nbsp;&nbsp;cd pathfinder<br>